frankcash/ctfs/README.md

 # ctfs

 Notes and tidbits from various CTFs.
-Each event gets it's own `README.md` with my toughts and steps.
+Each event gets it's own `README.md` with my thoughts and steps.

 # Events